arzucaner/react-chess-game/README.md

 This project was developed within the framework of the Christmas Coding Challenge 2023, organized by Who Women Code London.
 Dive into the world of React Chess Game,  a digital battleground where strategic moves meet online competition.
 Challenge friends or make new opponents worldwide, and let the games begin!

+Chess Game is a classic strategy game played between two players.
+The objective of the game is to checkmate the opponent's king.

+- When it's your turn, move your pieces.
+Movement rules vary depending on the type of piece.
+- Checkmate occurs when the opponent's king is under threat, and there is no escape route.
+To win the game, you must checkmate the opponent's king.
+- During the game, be mindful of checkmate, check, and draw situations.
+For more information about the rules, please consult the official chess rules.

 ![1702846327770](image/README/1702846327770.png)

 ## Features